dimokaramanlis/LightSuite/docs/usage_slice.md

 | **Enter** | Jump to a specific slice number |
 | **s** | Save control points |

-**Tips:**
-* At least 3 matched point pairs are required per slice for an affine fit.
-* Spread points across the full extent of the slice — don't cluster them in one region.
-* The MSE displayed updates live; lower is better.
+**Tips:** At least **3 matched pairs per slice** are needed for the 2D affine fit, spread across the slice; the live MSE shows fit quality.
+See [How it works → control points](how_it_works.md#refining-registration-with-control-points-active-learning) for the general landmark strategy.

 **Output:** `atlas2histology_tform.mat` — per-slice affine transforms and control point arrays.